Diet and Nutrition for NMO

 Other “bad fats” include trans fats, a type of saturated fat that occurs naturally in some foods, such as animal products.
 Some trans fats are made in a process called hydrogenation.
 Trans fats are found in many processed foods.2

 Polyunsaturated and monounsaturated fats are considered “good fats.”
 Omega-3 fatty acids are 1 type of polyunsaturated fat found in fatty fish, nuts, seeds, and vegetable oils.
-In some studies, fatty acids have been shown to decrease inflammation, which may be helpful in those with NMO.
-However, this has not been proven, and fatty acids have not been shown to change outcomes in NMO.1,6
+In some studies, fatty acids have been shown to decrease inflammation, which may be helpful in those with NMOSD.
+However, this has not been proven, and fatty acids have not been shown to change outcomes in NMOSD.1,6

 Herbs